george-pov/YTSkedy/docs/api/operations/youtube-publish-setup.md

 Privacy and the made-for-kids flag are not configured here.
 They are part of each platform's publish settings, so keep test platforms at `private` to avoid public test broadcasts.
 YouTube provider credentials are stored in the platform row in this local/test slice, matching WordPress Application Password storage.
-Moving provider secrets to an app-managed secret store such as Key Vault remains a production hardening item.
+An app-managed secret store such as Key Vault is not part of the current implementation.

 ## Part D: Run and verify